-Part A of the submission provides important background information and context to this submission.
+Part A of the document provides important background information and context to Western Power's proposed access arrangement.
 This Part A comprises four further sections, as follows:

-- section 2 explains briefly the development of the Code; - section 3 provides an overview of Western Power and its network business; - section 4 presents an overview of Western Power's network planning and investment process; and - section 5 describes the recent performance of Western Power's networks business and its planned service outputs for the forthcoming access arrangement period.
+- section 2 explains briefly the development of the Code; - section 3 provides an overview of Western Power; - section 4 presents an overview of Western Power's network planning and investment process; and - section 5 describes Western Power's recent service performance and its planned service outputs for the forthcoming access arrangement period.

-The remainder of this submission is then presented in three further parts as follows:
+The remainder of this document is then presented in three further parts as follows: